 If you'd like to give Zero Restaurant a try yourself, you can make a reservation here.

-Like a culinary Magritte, Chef Petrillo’s playful use of molecular gastronomy combined with classic methods creates a dining experience that is show-stopping, but amusing.
+Like a culinary Magritte, Chef Petrillo's playful use of molecular gastronomy combined with classic methods creates a dining experience that is show-stopping, but amusing.
 The food is both thoughtful and thought-provoking, from the spruce tips on the tortellini to a mushroom forest under the cloak of crispy seaweed.
 If you are interested in having a look at the restaurant's gorgeous grounds or even a relaxing hotel stay, check it out here and snoop around: Zero George Hotel

 Either of the tasting menus